 Most ecommerce solutions (on-premise, SaaS, PaaS, and so on) can’t be fundamentally changed or adapted by their users.
 You can customise and tweak them around the edges to varying degrees, but they work around the premise that retailers (and their customers) are fundamentally looking for the same things.

-Spryker is fundamentally different to other ecommerce platforms, and is more of a development framework than an off-the-shelf solution.
+Spryker is fundamentally different to other ecommerce platforms.
+While it does offer out-of-the-box features, it's best thought of as a developer-focussed framework than an off-the-shelf solution.